The Best Tracker Funds

 It’s important to understand bond index trackers can still fluctuate in price depending on interest rates but the fluctuations shouldn’t be so volatile.
 From June 1st, 2019 to May 31st, 2020, this bond fund returned 5.8%.

-The problem with bond funds currently is their returns have been poor due to low or negative interest rates, so I’ve moved away from them and into equities and Bitcoin.
+The problem with bond funds currently is their returns have been poor and somewhat volatile.
+I’ve moved away from bond funds into equities and Bitcoin and one year fixed rate government bonds which pay up to 4.6%.
 But again, if your risk tolerance is lower, you can use bond funds to balance out your portfolio.

 So why not a UK bond fund?